dchacon0/nodesource-test/README.md

 2. **Create the ECR Repository**
     ```sh
     python3 create-ecr.py # troposphere script that create cloudformation file with name "create-ecr.yaml"
-    aws --region us-east-1  cloudformation update-stack --stack-name create-ecr-nodesource --template-body file://create-ecr.yaml # Remember you should have configured the AWSCLI authentication
+    aws --region us-east-1  cloudformation create-stack --stack-name create-ecr-nodesource --template-body file://create-ecr.yaml # Remember you should have configured the AWSCLI authentication
     ```
 3. **Push the Docker Image to ECR**